mohitrachuri/MohitRachuri/README.md

 <!--## I'm a Junior Research Scientist at Fraunhofer USA CMA || Software Engineering Grad at University of Maryland-->

 ## About me :mortar_board:
-I'm a Developer and Researcher with a drive to create innovative products. 🧠 Currently working as a  Junior Research Scientist at Fraunhofer USA CMA.
+I'm a Developer and Researcher with a drive to create innovative products. 🧠 I love to brainstorm on new ideas, problems and find Simple and Scalable solutions for them.
 Master's in Software Engineering @UMD :telescope:

 ## What I know :computer:
 📚Technology Stack: